September 28, 2020 — Coronavirus statistics for the five-county Western Upper Peninsula jurisdiction.

 *Probable cases are those that meet clinical and epidemiology criteria with no confirmatory laboratory test performed for COVID-19.

-**People are considered Recovered if they had a lab-confirmed case of COVID-19 and are alive 30 days after symptom onset.
+**People are considered Recovered if they had a lab-confirmed case of COVID-19 (or were considered a probable case) and are alive 30 days after symptom onset.

 Residents should behave as though the virus may be present whenever they visit public places, including businesses and buildings that are open in full or reduced capacity.
 Additional information about testing statistics can be found by viewing the MI Safe Start Map.